nuonco/nuon/pkg/types/README.md

 Objects represent core objects which can be shared throughout our system.
 They are not "owned" by a single service but rather shared amongst different protos and services.

-* vendor - vendored protos from upstreams
+* external - vendored protos from upstreams.
+(Note: we can't call this vendor, as it will conflict with go's vendor directory).
 * shared - shared types
 * components - component definitions